-average and has increased relative to other provinces only since 1992.
-It also remains well within the range of other provinces.
+larger than in Ontario, British Columbia, and Alberta, per capita spending in Québec remains well within the range of the other, smaller, provinces.
 Thus, the quantity of public spending since 1981, whose well-being effects are likely to lag outlays, does not appear to be a candidate for explaining the early part of the rise of SWB in Québec.
+In addition, if the value of public spending were comparable to equivalent private consumption, then the rise since 1992 would be an order of magnitude too small to account for the SWB trend (see ??).
 Naturally, the nature of public spending policies may be different and could be related to the differential performance of SWB.